 Protect Your Rights After a Swimming Pool Accident

-Our legal team at Shrager & Sachs hopes everyone has a fun and safe summer.
+Our legal team at Shrager, Sachs, & Blanco hopes everyone has a fun and safe summer.
 However, we know accidents can happen at any time, and make ourselves available to victims and families whenever they do.
 During a free consultation, we can closely review your swimming pool accident to discuss your rights and who may be held liable for your damages.
 Contact us today to speak with a member of our team.